 Administration.
-The 1996 Plan provides for administration by the Compensation Committee of the Board (the "Committee"), which will be composed of three or more non-employee directors, each of whom must qualify to administer the 1996 Plan under (a) Rule 16b-3 of the Exchange Act or any successor rules, and (b) Section 162(m) of the Code.
+The 1996 Plan provides for administration by the Compensation Committee of the Board (the "Committee"), which will be composed of three or more non-employee directors, each of whom must qualify to administer the 1996 Plan under (a) Rule 16b-3 of the Securities and Exchange Act of 1934 (the "1934 Act") or any successor rules, and (b) Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
 No member of the Committee is eligible to participate in the 1996 Plan.
 Among the powers granted to the Committee is the authority to interpret the 1996 Plan, establish rules and regulations for its operation, select employees to receive awards, and determine the form, amount and other terms and conditions of such awards.